bpaquet/node-logstash/Readme.markdown

 * [inputs plugins](#inputs): where datas come into node-logstash.
 Examples: file, zeromq transport layer
 * [filter plugins](#filters): extract fields from logs, like timestamps.
 Example: regex plugin
-* [outputs plugins](#outputs): where datas leave from node-logstash: Examples: elastic search , zeromq transport layer.
+* [outputs plugins](#outputs): where datas leave from node-logstash: Examples: ElasticSearch , zeromq transport layer.

 A typical node-logstash deployement contains agents to crawl logs and a log server.

 On agent, node-logstash is configured whith inputs plugins to get logs from your software stack, and one output plugin to send logs to log server (eg. zeromq output plugin).

-On log server, logs come trough a zeromq input plugin, are processed (fields and timestamps extraction), and send to elastic search.
+On log server, logs come trough a zeromq input plugin, are processed (fields and timestamps extraction), and send to ElasticSearch.

 How to get help ?
 ===